Mask mandate may not be necessary for now, say experts | Health

 As numbers fall and mandates lift, people are wondering if it is possible to avoid trade-offs between returning to pre-pandemic lifestyles and an uptick in Covid related deaths.

-A recent modelling study in the US found that relaxing masking mandates and other restrictions resulted in some ''rebound'' in COVID-19-related deaths in most states.
+A recent modeling study in the US found that relaxing masking mandates and other restrictions resulted in some ''rebound'' in COVID-19-related deaths in most states.

-The analysis, published in the journal JAMA Health Forum, assumed the current pace of vaccination in the US is maintained into the future, and modelled different dates of lifting mandates.
+The analysis, published in the journal JAMA Health Forum, assumed the current pace of vaccination in the US is maintained into the future, and modeled different dates for lifting mandates.

 ''The inevitable rebound in mortality was directly attributable to the Omicron variant -- when we repeated the analysis, assuming the infectivity of the previous Alpha and Delta variants, the model did not project such rising mortality after relaxing mask mandates,'' said study co-first author Benjamin P. Linas, a professor of medicine at Boston University School of Medicine.